dekoza/mtgpl/CLB.rst

    |tap|: Add |mana_r|.
 If that mana is spent on a Dragon creature spell, it gains haste until end of turn.

-:mtgtip:`Caves of Chaos Adventurer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/09abb6df-2aa1-4999-b550-db2892faa8c7.jpg?1653697726|https://scryfall.com/card/clb/167/caves-of-chaos-adventurer?utm_source=api>`
+:mtgtip:`Caves of Chaos Adventurer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/09abb6df-2aa1-4999-b550-db2892faa8c7.jpg?1654365332|https://scryfall.com/card/clb/167/caves-of-chaos-adventurer?utm_source=api>`
    Trample

    When Caves of Chaos Adventurer enters the battlefield, you take the initiative.

    Whenever Caves of Chaos Adventurer attacks, exile the top card of your library.
 If you've completed a dungeon, you may play that card this turn without paying its mana cost.
-Otherwise, you may play this card this turn.
+Otherwise, you may play that card this turn.

 :mtgtip:`Coronation of Chaos<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/6/8647092a-9d09-42cb-bcda-4e5e7a6c8a1c.jpg?1653693187|https://scryfall.com/card/clb/168/coronation-of-chaos?utm_source=api>`